NVIDIA-Genomics-Research/AtacWorks/README.md

 AtacWorks is a deep learning toolkit for track denoising and peak calling from low-coverage or low-quality ATAC-Seq data.

 AtacWorks trains a deep neural network to learn a mapping between noisy (low coverage/low quality) ATAC-Seq data and matching clean (high coverage/high quality) ATAC-Seq data from the same cell type.
-Once this mapping is learned, the trained model can be applied to other noisy datasets to improve them.
+Once this mapping is learned, the trained model can be applied to improve other noisy ATAC-Seq datasets.

 AtacWorks models can be trained using one or more pairs of matching ATAC-Seq datasets from the same cell type.
 AtacWorks requires three specific inputs for each such pair of datasets:
 1. A coverage track representing the number of sequencing reads mapped to each position on the genome in the low-quality dataset.